n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 #### Stage 5, step 7: med2 ####

-The `med2` feature replaces Alaph glyphs in the middle of a word that are preceded by a base character that cannot be joined to with a special medial form.
+The `med2` feature replaces Alaph glyphs in the middle of a word that are preceded by a base character which can form a right-side join with a special medial-form Alaph glyph.

 :::{figure-md}
 ![Medial form-2 substitution](/images/syriac/syriac-med2.svg "Medial form-2 substitution"){.shaping-demo .inline-svg .greyscale-svg #syriac-med2}